ArchiveBox/ArchiveBox/README.md

 #### Security Risks of Viewing Archived JS

 Be aware that malicious archived JS can access the contents of other pages in your archive when viewed.
-Because the Web UI serves all viewed snapshots from a single domain, they share a request context and typical CSRF/CORS/XSS/CSP protections do not work to prevent cross-site request attacks.
+Because the Web UI serves all viewed snapshots from a single domain, they share a request context and **typical CSRF/CORS/XSS/CSP protections do not work to prevent cross-site request attacks**.
 See the [Security Overview](https://github.com/ArchiveBox/ArchiveBox/wiki/Security-Overview#stealth-mode) page for more details.

 ```bash
 # visiting an archived page with malicious JS: